hanami/view/README.md

 #### Escape entire objects

-We have seen that concrete methods are in views are automatically escaped.
+We have seen that concrete methods in views are automatically escaped.
-This is great, but tedious if you need to print a lot of informations from a given object.
+This is great, but tedious if you need to print a lot of information from a given object.

-Imagine to have `user` as part of the view locals.
+Imagine you have `user` as part of the view locals.
 If you want to use `<%= user.name %>` directly, **you're still vulnerable to XSS attacks**.

 You have two alternatives: